 The Sheepdog-Up Motto

-The Latin phrase “De Oppressione Liberare” which is from Isaiah 1:17, means “to bring liberty to the oppressed.”
-“Beati Pacific”is from Jesus words as recorded in Matthew 5:9, and is translated “blessed are the peace-makers,” referring to those who risk their lives to forge peace (peace-makers).
+The Latin phrase “De Oppressione Liberare” is from Isaiah 1:17.
+Translated, it means, “to bring liberty to the oppressed.”
+The phrase, “Beati Pacific,” is from Jesus words as recorded in Matthew 5:9, and is translated “blessed are the peace-makers.”
+This refers to those who are willing to risk their lives to forge peace (peace-makers).

 The first statue erected at Ground Zero in New York, post 9/11, depicts a modern warrior on horseback.
-It is generally referred to as “The American Response Monument,” but the actual title of this magnificent piece of art is “De Oppresso Liber.”
-This Latin phrase which is similar to the one we use is the proper name of this monument.
-(It is also used by the U.S. Special Forces.)
-The meaning is essentially the same but ours is based on the Bible text of Isaiah 1:17.
+It is generally referred to as, “The American Response Monument.”
+But the actual title of this magnificent piece of art is, “De Oppresso Liber.”
+This Latin phrase is similar to the one we use.
+It is the proper name of this monument, and it is also used by the U.S. Special Forces.
+The meaning is essentially the same, but ours is based on the Bible text of Isaiah 1:17.

 The History of the ‘Sheepdog’ Movement